Avis de Recherche: Loss of mandatory carriage

 In January 2013, AdR filed a request with the CRTC to renew its mandatory carriage, whilst raising its carriage rate to $0.08 per subscriber.
 AdR justified its requested increase due mainly to inflation.
 Its rate of 6 cents was initially approved in 2007.
 The licence renewal would have fixed the rate until 2020.
 It also justified the increase due to the CRTC's demand that it closed-caption its entire schedule.
-At the same time, its owners also proposed mandatory carriage for a national, English-language version of Avis de Recherche known as All Points Bulletin.